Dragonwings: Content

 Dragonwings features the Chinese American experience in the United States, specifically San Francisco, shortly after the turn of the twentieth century.

 The protagonist is Moon Shadow Lee (or in the Chinese order, Lee Moon Shadow).
-Moon Shadow grows up in China, having never seen his father, who had traveled to "The Golden Mountain" in America and worked hard in a family laundry which served the "white demons" (Americans).
-When Moon Shadow is nine (eight in American calculation), a distant relative, Hand Clap, returns to China for a visit and when Hand Clap returns to the United States, Moon Shadow goes with him.
+Moon Shadow grows up in China, having never seen his father, who had traveled to "The Land of the Golden Mountain" in America and worked hard in a family laundry which served the "white demons" (Americans).
+When Moon Shadow is nine (eight in American calculation), a distant relative, Hand Clap, returns to China for a visit.
+Hand Clap offers to take Moon Shadow to The land of the Golden Mountain.
+While Moon Shadows mother is hesitant to let him go, she eventually lets him go.

-Moon Shadow is soon meets his father, Wind Rider, and receives a few wonderful gifts from his father, uncle, and new friend.
+Moon Shadow soon meets his father, Wind Rider, and receives a few wonderful gifts from his father, uncle, and new friend.
 From his uncle he receives a pair of new black leather boots.
 From his new friend he receives some trousers and a shirt.
 Finally, he receives a beautiful kite from his father, for whom kite making is a specialty.
 Moon Shadow discovers that Wind Rider had a dream of a great dragon king.
 In his dream, Wind Rider learned he was a dragon in his former life and is determined to be worthy enough to again become a dragon.
 Moon Shadow supports and encourage Wind Rider, even as they suffer hardships like the Great Earthquake, poverty, and the gap between the Tang (Chinese) and white demons (Americans).
 Moon Shadow goes through situations with family and has to find his place in life.

 Part of the story is based on an actual event that took place in 1909 involving a young Chinese flier named Fung Joe Guey.